Billy Rogell: The Tigers break through

 The Tigers, perennial second division finishers, acquired catcher/manager Mickey Cochrane from the Philadelphia A's during the winter.
 With him in place, the Tigers entered the 1934 season poised to take the American League by storm.
-Rogell, leading off in front of four future Hall of Famers (Cochrane, Gehringer, Greenberg, as well as Goose Goslin), had the best season of his career, hitting .296, driving in 100 runs and scoring 114.
-The infield combined for a major league record 462 runs batted in.
-The Tigers won the league by seven games and were set to square off against the St. Louis Cardinals in the World Series.
+Rogell, leading off in front of four future Hall of Famers (Cochrane, Gehringer, Greenberg, as well as Goose Goslin), had the best season of his career, hitting .296, driving in a career-best 99 runs and scoring 114.
+Rogell was part of a prolific offensive infield that combined for a major league record 462 runs batted in.
+The Tigers won the American League pennant (their first pennant since 1909) by seven games and were set to square off against the St. Louis Cardinals in the World Series.

 Rogell, unbeknownst to the Cardinals or the media, played the series on a broken ankle.
-Despite the injury he was able to collect eight hits and drive in four runs over the seven game series.
-He also found his way into one of the most popular plays in World Series history.
+Despite the injury, he was able to collect eight hits and drive in four runs over the seven game series.
+He also found his way into one of the most memorable plays in World Series history.

 The Dizzy Dean Incident

 After driving in a run with a single to right in the fourth inning of game four, Spud Davis was replaced by Hall of Famer Dizzy Dean as a pinch runner at first base.
 Pepper Martin then stepped in and hit a ground ball to Gehringer at second.
-Gehringer turned and threw to Rogell who forced out Dean at second, and then fired the ball squarely into Dean's forehead on the relay throw to first.
+Gehringer turned and threw to Rogell, who forced out Dean at second, and then fired the ball squarely into Dean's forehead on the relay throw to first.
 The ball ricocheted off Dean's head and landed over a hundred feet away in the outfield.
 Dean, always known for his quick wit and humorous nature, remarked after a visit to the hospital, "The doctors X-rayed my head and found nothing."
 Rogell would say of the play later, "If I'd have known his head was there, I would have thrown the ball harder."

 World Series Champion

 After losing in seven games to the Cardinals, the Tigers returned to the series the following season.
 Again led by their stellar infield, the Tigers won the pennant by three games over the Yankees and earned a trip to face the Chicago Cubs for the world championship.
 Rogell finished with another solid year at the bat, hitting .275 with 88 runs scored while drawing 80 walks.

 Although he had shown speed in the minors, Rogell rarely had a chance to move on the bases with Detroit.
 "They didn't want me to steal," he would say after retiring.
 "I had Gehringer and Cochrane and Greenberg hitting behind me."

-Even with American League MVP Greenberg out for much of the series, the Tigers finished off the Cubs in six games.
-Rogell had another good showing in the fall classic hitting .292 during the series.
+Even with American League MVP Greenberg out for much of the series, the Tigers finished off the Cubs in six games to claim the franchise's first ever World Series crown.
+Rogell had another good showing in the fall classic, batting .292.